jbampton/tooling-docs/apache-trusted-release/data-model.md

 Here is an introduction to the ATR's data model.

-> The view here is descriptive of a json model, but the implementation will be a combination of filesytem files and subdirs along with an SQLite database schema.
+> The view here is descriptive of a json model, but the implementation will be a combination of filesytem files and subdirs along with a database schema.

 ## PMCs